ManiSrinivasa1999/adopt-me/README.md

 npm install
 ```

-### Compiles and hot-reloads for development and minifiesfor production
+### Compiles and hot-reloads for development and minifies for production
 ```
 npm run dev
 ```